goens/mcm-pipeline-dsl/README-Artifact-Evaluation.md

 python run-litmus-on-lsqs.py <murphi_src> <num_parallel_litmus_test_processes> <memory_in_MB_per_litmus_test> <timeout_in_seconds>
 ```

 The murphi\_src argument is the directory where cmurphi5.5.0 has been downloaded and extracted.
+The docker image has this directory: ~/cmurphi5.5.0

 The num\_parallel\_litmus\_test\_processes argument is the number of processes to use for running multiple litmus tests in parallel.
 Use 1 for just running 1 litmus test at a time.